kbseah/learn-teochew/pages/introduction.md

 This is a technical point that is based upon the comparison of pronunciation across Chinese languages and reconstruction of the hypothetical ancient pronunciation.
 Other unusual characteristics of Min are not strictly unique to it, but in combination make it special.
 Min languages preserve the final -p, -t, -k sounds (stops) that were present in ancient Chinese but which have been lost in many modern Chinese languages.
 Compared to northern languages like Mandarin, Min languages have a more complex tonal system (usually 7 tones), a higher proportion of monosyllabic words, and more numerous words for negation (e.g. about ten in Teochew vs. only three in Mandarin).

 The original inhabitants of the Min region did not speak Sinitic languages.
 Chinese historians referred to them as the Yue or Min-Yue people, and they probably spoke an Austroasiatic language.
-Ethnic Han Chinese began to colonize the region during the Han dynasty, bringing their language with them.
+Ethnic Han Chinese brought their Sinitic language with them when they began settling in the Southern coast during the Han dynasty.
 This Han-era Chinese was the basis for Min Chinese.
 Later immigration from the North, as well as the posting of government officials speaking the court language, also contributed to the evolution of Min.
 Some words in Min languages are hypothesized to be survivals from the ancient Yue language, some of which are common everyday words (examples from Norman, 1991).

 > tam5 • “wet”